What is Black Body Radiation?

 As the temperature decreases, the peak of the black-body radiation curve moves to lower intensities and longer wavelengths.
 The black-body radiation graph is also compared with the classical model of Rayleigh and Jeans.

-Although the intensity may be very low at very short or long wavelengths, at any temperature above absolute zero energy is theoretically emitted at all wavelengths (the black body radiation curves never reach zero).
+Although the intensity may be very low at very short or long wavelengths, at any temperature above absolute zero, energy is theoretically emitted at all wavelengths (the black body radiation curves never reach zero).

 In astronomy, stars are often modelled as blackbodies, although it is not always a good approximation.
 The temperature of a star can be deduced from the wavelength of the peak of its radiation curve.